MALLALAVINAYKUMAR/women-safety/README.md

 - Enter the numbers of your emergency contacts
 - Save the numbers
 - now close the app and shake your mobile
 - The app will send your location to the emergency contacts and it call's for the first saved number

+ # whats next plan
+- Conduct in-depth research on existing women's safety apps and systems to understand strengths, weaknesses, and user feedback.
+- Collaborate with experts in sensor technology, data analytics, and women's safety advocacy to design an innovative and effective safety solution.
+- Develop a prototype of the women's safety system integrating advanced sensor capabilities and user-friendly mobile application interfaces.
+- Conduct extensive testing and user trials to gather feedback, refine features, and improve overall system performance.
+- Partner with relevant organizations, law enforcement agencies, and community stakeholders to ensure widespread adoption and impact of the women's safety system in real-world scenarios.

+# declaration
+We confirm that the project showcased here was either developed entirely during the hackathon or underwent significant updates within the hackathon timeframe.
+We understand that if any plagiarism from online sources is detected, our project will be disqualified, and our participation in the hackathon will be revoked.